SegataLab/cFMD/README.md

   - curator: name of the curator

 - **cFMD_mags_list**  (unique key= mag)
-  - mag: name of the MAG formed by “${dataset_name}_${sample_id}_bin.${bin_number}”
+  - MAG_id: name of the MAG formed by “${dataset_name}_${sample_id}_bin.${bin_number}”
-  - dataset_name: name of the dataset from which the MAG has been reconstructed
+  - dataset_id: name of the dataset from which the MAG has been reconstructed
   - sample_id: name of the sample from which the MAG has been reconstructed
-  - sgb_id:  identification number of the SGB in MetaRefSGB to which the MAG has been assigned
+  - SGB_id:  identification number of the SGB in MetaRefSGB to which the MAG has been assigned
-  - Unknown: can have three values, kSGB (short for knownSGB, i.e. a cluster containing at least one isolate genome) uSGB (unknownSGB, cluster containing only reconstructed genomes),  or ufSGB (unknownfoodSGB, cluster containing only reconstructed genomes from food samples and hence newly introduced)
+  - unknown: can have three values, kSGB (short for knownSGB, i.e. a cluster containing at least one isolate genome) uSGB (unknownSGB, cluster containing only reconstructed genomes),  or ufSGB (unknownfoodSGB, cluster containing only reconstructed genomes from food samples and hence newly introduced)
-  - Level of assigned taxonomy: species if containing at least one reference genome, otherwise lowest taxonomic rank assignable
+  - assigned_taxonomy_level: species if containing at least one reference genome, otherwise lowest taxonomic rank assignable
   - superkingdom: superkingdom of the assigned taxonomy
   - phylum: phylum of the assigned taxonomy
   - class: class of the assigned taxonomy